yasen-yankov/ios-docs/Guides/Chart/chart-custom-drawing.md

 TKChartPieSeries always use series.style.paletteMode = TKChartSeriesStylePaletteModeUseItemIndex; If you have strokes with insets, only insets.top value will be used and will be applied relatively to the outer radius of the pie chart slices.

 @warning Customization is a very powerful feature of TKChart.
-However, we recomend using that feature at an acceptable rate.
+However, we recommend using that feature at an acceptable rate.
 Using too many fills and strokes may affect performance.
 Combining all features like a dashed stroke with gradient plus several semi transparent fills will draw much slower than a simple solid color fill.